Oyo in talks to raise up to $800 million in fresh funding

 Oravel Stays Pvt.
 Ltd, which operates Oyo Rooms, is in early talks with existing investors led by SoftBank Group and two new investors to raise its next round in order to increase its presence in the country as well as accelerate its international expansion, the people cited above said on condition of anonymity.

-Mintcould not ascertain the names of the new investors Oyo is talking to.
-Oyo didn’t respond to emails seeking comment.
-SoftBank declined to comment.
+Mint could not ascertain the names of the new investors Oyo is talking to.

+“We deny any rumours of raising fresh investment at this point in time.
+Considering we are well-capitalized having $250 million in investments and with core focus of India and new launches in Malaysia and Nepal, we have a lot to work for our customers and Assets.
+We are happy to be the global pioneer of the full-stack hospitality model and wish to take it to new markets, but are currently focused on deepening our market share in India,” an Oyo spokesperson said in an email.

 The new funding round, when it happens, will add Oyo to the list of Indian unicorns—start-ups worth more than $1 billion.